bthyreau/parcelcortex/README.md

-This is based on the methods described in the manuscript *Learning a cortical parcellation of the brain robust to the MRI segmentation with convolutional neural networks* (under review).
+This is based on the methods described in the manuscript *Learning a cortical parcellation of the brain robust to the MRI segmentation with convolutional neural networks* ( https://doi.org/10.1016/j.media.2020.101639 ).
 It contains background information and more.

+This version is a direct PyTorch port of the model originally developed and trained on the (now unmaintained) Theano framework.
+The theano-based inference code is still available in the "theano" git branch of this repository.
+Both version use the same parameters and should give identical results.

 ## Installation
-The code uses numpy and Theano, and relies on ANTs.
+This code uses pytorch, and relies on ANTs.
 No GPU is required.

-To setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container such as http://www.mindboggle.info/ ).
+To setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container).
 The 2.1.0 binaries are known to work.

-The simplest way to install the rest from scratch is to use a Anaconda environment, then
+The simplest way to install the rest from scratch is to use a Anaconda or virtualenv environment using Python >3.5, then
-* install scipy and Theano >=0.9.0 (`conda install theano`) (no need for CUDA/GPU-related packages if asked)
+* install numpy, scipy, if not installed (`conda install scipy` or `pip install scipy`)
-* nibabel is available on pip (`pip install nibabel`)
+* install nibabel, available on pip (`pip install nibabel`)
-* Lasagne (version >=0.2 If still not available, it should be probably pulled from the github repo `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip`)
+* install pytorch ( > 1.0.0, tested until 1.4.0 ) following the instruction of https://pytorch.org (CPU only is ok, no need for CUDA/GPU-related dependencies)

 ## Usage:
 After download, you can run

-`./first_run.sh` in the source directory to ensure the environment is ok and to pre-compile the models.
+`./test_run.sh` in the source directory to ensure the environment is ok.

-Then, to use the program, simply run:
+To use the program, simply run:

 `./parcel_seg.sh -a aseg example/example_segmentation_t1.nii.gz`.